jackd248/db-sync-tool/README.md

 # Database Sync Tool

-Simple python script to synchronize a framework database from a remote to your local system.
+Simple python script to synchronize a database from a remote to your local system.

-Available framework types:
+Supported framework types:

-- TYPO3
+- _TYPO3_
-- Symfony
+- _Symfony_

 ## Prerequisite